makapuf/bitbox-0xFF/REFERENCE.md

 singleanim2 | 75 | (blueish grey) 2 frames animation then destroy sprite
 singleup8 | 128 | goes up slowly for a moment then disappear, 1 frame
 flybounce | 11 | flies 45° (starts up/left) but bounces on walls. state : current speed vector
-walk | 3 | subject to gravity, walks and reverse direction if obstacle or holes.
+walk | 3 | walks and reverse direction if obstacle or holes.
 2 frames bulletL | 8 | flies, not stopped by blocks, no gravity, right to left.
 1frame bulletR | 9 | flies, not stopped by blocks, no gravity, left to right.
 1frame walkfall |  | subject to gravity, left and right if obstacle, falls in holes.
-2 frames leftrightjump |  | jumps from time to time.
+2 frames walkjump |  | walks but jumps every 2s.
 2 frames sticky |  | walks on borders of blocking sprites, will go around edges cw.
+2frames sticky_r |  | walks on borders of blocking sprites, will go around edges ccw.
 2frames vsine4 |  | vertical sine, 4 tiles height.
 2frames alternating every 16frames bouncing | | bounces with gravity on the ground, 4 tiles high bulletD |  | flies, not stopped by blocks, no gravity, goes down.
 2frames